Can You Take A PTSD Quiz?

 Perhaps the most pressing question when trying to determine if you are experiencing PTSD is this: “Have you experienced anything in your life that has caused immense stress, pain, or fear?”
 Answering this question is the first step toward determining whether PTSD is a possibility.
 Although there are some instances in which trauma has been experienced without someone realizing it, it is far more common for people with PTSD to know and understand that something significant happened to them, even if they are not certain of its scope.

 Next, you can ask yourself, “Have you relived that experience in your mind or body?”
 In post-traumatic stress disorder, flashbacks are common and can be extremely distressing.
 Far from being a simple flash of memory of a traumatic event, a flashback often transports people with PTSD back to the event to such an intense degree that they might feel as though they can smell, feel, or even taste aspects of the trauma-inducing event.
-These flashbacks can be immensely distressing and have the potential to exacerbate existing anxiety or trauma.

 Next, consider this question: “Have you experienced significant changes to your life following the event mentioned above?”
 The answer to this can help determine the difference between grief or an unpleasant memory and PTSD.

 Conclude with asking yourself, “Have you experienced avoidant behavior as a result of the trauma?”
-Avoiding the place where the trauma occurred or other aspects of the trauma could also indicate the presence of post-traumatic stress disorder.
+Avoiding the place where the trauma occurred, or other aspects of the trauma, could also indicate the presence of post-traumatic stress disorder.

 If your response to each of the questions above is a resounding “yes,” it would be wise to schedule a visit with a mental health care professional as soon as possible.
 If you answered “yes” to some but not all the questions, it might still be prudent to speak to a mental health professional.